codefellows/seattle-201d8/class-03-lists-loops-box_model/lab/README.md

 ### User Stories (MVP... what you must do as a minimum)

-- As a developer, to keep my work organized, I want to make a new Git branch for the development work for each new question I create.
-I can then merge these branches into the master branch via pull requests on GitHub *as each question is finished*.
 - As a developer, I want to use thoughtful and descriptive console.log() throughout my code to help test my work and assist with debugging.
 - As a developer, I want to convert some of my appropriate biographical elements into unordered lists, such as my education summary and/or my work experience.
 - As a developer, I want to consider the user experience (UX) of my About Me and guessing game, trying to view it through the eyes of a user.
 Wait... maybe I should just write a user story for that...